sibelius/relay-workshop/solutions/13-declarativeDirectives/exercise.md

-# 05 - useMutation
+# 13 - declarativeDirectives

-Learn how to use useMutation with declarative directives to modify GraphQL data and see the connection updating automatically.
+Learn how to use declarative directives to modify GraphQL data and see the connection updating automatically without the need to refresh or use a updater function.

 ## Exercise